jhirn/k8s-example/README.md

     - Log aggregation.
     - Fine grained modules for VPC/EKS/IAM configuration to improve reuse and reduce state collisions.
     - Consider Terragrunt for improved support across environments.
     - Configure remote state to `s3` for single source of truth.
-Use `dynamodb` lock to prevent concurrent modifications on
+Use `dynamodb` lock to prevent concurrent modifications.

 You'll find a number of comment tagged with `TODO` as extension points for the items above and `DISCUSSION` where a decision was made but alternatives exist.